IvanKostruba/Prompt-Reaction/README.md

 The extension currently cannot process:
 * Spells.
 Specifically triggers like “creature casts a spell”.
 Currently not triggered.
 * Creature types, for example “a gnoll within 60 feet of the monster dies”, this creature type is not considered for triggering reactions (any creature that dies will trigger the reaction).
-* Distances.
-When the reaction says “a creature within N feet from the monster does X”.
-The distance will not be considered for trigger matching, so any creature that does X will trigger the message.
 * Movement.
 “When a creature within 30 feet of the monster moves…”.
 Such reactions cannot be detected in the current version.

 ## Configuration options